-Faculty must report all violations of academic integrity to the student involved, the appropriate Department Chair(s), and to the Associate Dean of Academic & Student Affairs; in cases of repeated offenses, the Associate Dean of Academic & Student Affairs will recommend disciplinary sanctions.
+Faculty must report all violations of academic integrity to the student involved, the appropriate Department Chair(s), and to the Executive Director of Gen Ed, Executive Director of CTE, or Director of Nursing; in cases of repeated offenses, the Executive Director of Gen Ed, Executive Director of CTE, or Director of Nursing will recommend disciplinary sanctions.
 Students retain their right to due process and may refer to the Student Handbook regarding any academic or disciplinary sanctions.